kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 ## Importing CSV files
 Hopefully you’re lucky enough that your data of interest is stored as a CSV (Comma Separated Value) file!
 That’s a regular plain text file that uses a convention for storing tabular data.
 In CSV files, some kind of delimiter (a comma, or sometimes a space, or a tab, or a slash) is used indicate what different columns are.
 CSV files are straightforward to import in [Python](https://realpython.com/python-csv/) and [R](http://www.r-tutor.com/r-introduction/data-frame/data-import).

-By the way, you can [export Excel files as .CSV files](https://www.ablebits.com/office-addins-blog/2014/04/24/convert-excel-csv/) if you’d like to have a smooth way of importing your Excel projects into R and the .xlsx file type is giving you trouble.
+By the way, you can [export Excel files as CSV files](https://www.ablebits.com/office-addins-blog/2014/04/24/convert-excel-csv/) if you’d like to have a smooth way of importing your Excel projects into R and the .xlsx file type is giving you trouble.

 ## Data from an FTP Site